Guidimé

 Guidimé is a rural commune in the Cercle of Yélimané in the Kayes Region of western Mali.
 The commune includes twelve villages.
 The administrative center (chef-lieu) is the town of Yélimané.
 In the 2009 census the commune had a population of 44,019.

+Guidimé (sometimes spelled Guidioume or Gidyume) is named after a historical dyamare (chiefdom or confederacy).
+It became a canton under the French colonial regime, then a commune in the early 1990s, with the traditional elective monarchy transitioning into an elective chef de canton and then mayor of the commune.